 What is your cancellation policy?

 Although cancellations within 48hrs of the session would typically incur the full session fee, I also understand that life happens, especially for clients with disabilities, caring responsibilities or other circumstances where a bit more flexibility is necessary.
-If this additional flexibility is something you anticipate would be helpful, we can discuss this in detail during our Consult.
+If this additional flexibility is something you anticipate would be helpful on an ongoing basis, we can discuss this in more detail during our Consult.

 Do you provide letters for benefits assessments?